vtudorache/utf8/README.md

-This is a small library for reading and converting to and from UTF-8 written in C. I've started this work because I've always found annoying to use directly the standard C library functions `mbstowcs`, `wcstombs` and the like to convert a locally encoded string to UTF-8, especially on Windows.
+This is a small library for reading and converting to and from UTF-8 written in C. I've started this work because I've always found annoying to use directly the standard C library functions `mbstowcs`, `wcstombs` and the likes to convert a locally encoded string to UTF-8, especially on Windows.
 The conversion functions act in the same way as the standard C library
 functions: passing a `NULL` pointer for the destination buffer makes the